Attributing Response to Context: A Jensen-Shannon Divergence Driven Mechanistic Study of Context Attribution in Retrieval-Augmented Generation: Mechanistically Study RAG LLMs for Context Attribution

-To better understand the internal mechanisms by which RAG LLMs attribute generated responses to their relevant context sentences, we systematically investigate the specific attention heads and multilayer perceptron (MLP) layers involved.
+\textbf{Locating Relevant Attention Heads and MLPs.} To better understand internal mechanisms by which RAG LLMs attribute generated responses to their relevant context sentences, we systematically investigate specific attention heads and MLP layers involved.
 Our method combines the ARC-JSD metric described previously (\S~\ref{sec:ARC+JSD}) with the Logit Lens~\citep{Nostalgebraist2020} to precisely quantify contributions from these internal model components.

-Following the ARC-JSD framework in the~\S~\ref{sec:ARC+JSD}, we apply JSD difference at the level of individual attention heads and MLP layers, comparing their outputs between scenarios involving full context and the ablation of the most relevant context sentence using Eq.~\ref{eq:ARC_JSD}: {
+Following the ARC-JSD framework in the~\S~\ref{sec:ARC+JSD}, we apply JSD difference at the level of individual attention heads and MLP layers in Fig.~\ref{fig:JSD_context_attribution_framework}, comparing their outputs between scenarios involving full context and the ablation of the most relevant context sentence using Eq.~\ref{eq:ARC_JSD}: {

 }where $\mathcal{P}_{\text{Attn}}^{\ell,h}()$ and $\mathcal{P}_{\text{MLP}}^\ell()$ denote the probability distributions derived from attention head outputs $\mathbf{a}_j^{\ell,h}$ and MLP outputs $\mathbf{m}_j^\ell$, respectively, via the logit lens and softmax operations: {